BALLPARK GID FAQs

-How Would GID Funding be Utilized in Ballpark?
+How Will GID Funding be Utilized in Ballpark?

 A detailed work plan for the GID - including a detailed budget - can be found here.